lapinek/platform-scripting/README.AM.md

 While this may be less of a prominent issue in the JavaScript environment, some basic functionality in Groovy cannot be enabled as a result.

-For example, the `OAuth2 Access Token Modification Script` script template comes in Groovy with the following code:
+For example, the `OAuth2 Access Token Modification Script` default script template comes in Groovy with the following code:

 <br/>